alire-project/alire/doc/publishing.md

 At this point, `alr publish` will carry out a few tests and, if everything checks out, it will create a `${repo_root}/alire/releases/crate-version.toml` file.
-This file must be submitted to the community index via a PR.
-A link for conveniently creating this PR will also be provided by `alr`:
+This file must be submitted to the community index via a PR. `alr` will offer to create the pull request for you, unless you specify `--skip-submit`.
+If so, a link for conveniently creating this PR will also be provided by `alr`:

 - Upload the generated index manifest file (`crate-version.toml`) to the supplied page link on github and create a pull-request.